 There’s just something about sharing a meal with someone in your home.
 When you have people in your home you get to know each other more intimately.
 The guards come down, the pretense falls away, the masks come off.
 It’s a really good thing.

 So…..invite friends, a co-worker, your aunt and uncle, whoever you’d like into your home to share a meal or maybe a simple dessert and coffee.
 No fancy house needed.
 New furniture is not required.
 No need for special culinary training or fancy dinnerware.
 Dixie cups and paper plates will do just fine.

 The only necessities are an invitation, some food, and a place to sit.
 And the best invitation is the face to face kind.

 I searched for a profound quote about opening your home, and eating food with people.
 I wanted the quote to say something about how happy this act of hospitality would make you and them.

 I couldn’t find one I liked so there is no quote.
 But there is this.

 Just ask, make the plan, and eat food together.

 Do you invite people into your home often?
 If not, why?
 What is your best or worst experience when sharing a meal with others?

-In response to the Daily Post’s prompt Craving.
+In response to the Daily Post’s prompt Entertain.